Sugar cookies are nice to make for holidays and special events. They look so festive.

 Share your cookies with friends and relatives.
 It’s much healthier for 10 people to have 3 cookies each, then for 3 people to have 10 cookies each!
 Plus, your friends will appreciate the kind gesture.

-This artilce was posted on Monday, January 10th, 2011 at 9:30 pm and is filed under Cookies, Cooking with Kids, Decorating Cookies, Decorating Cookies, Desserts, Food and Nutrition, Healthy Eating, Holidays Around the World, Icing for Sugar Cookies, Parenting, Recipes of the World, Sugar Cookies, Sugar Cookies made with Whole Wheat Flour, Teaching, Whole Wheat Sugar Cookies.
+This article was posted on Monday, January 10th, 2011 at 9:30 pm and is filed under Christmas Cookies, Cookies, Cooking with Kids, Decorating Cookies, Decorating Cookies, Desserts, Food and Nutrition, Healthy Eating, Holidays Around the World, Icing for Sugar Cookies, Parenting, Recipes of the World, Sugar Cookies, Sugar Cookies made with Whole Wheat Flour, Teaching, Whole Wheat Sugar Cookies.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.